d3vilh/raspberry-gateway/README.md

 All this functionality based on [Grafana](https://grafana.com) and [Prometheus](http://prometheus.io/).
   > If you use the included Raspi Monitoring, it **will download a decently-large amount of data through your Internet connection on a daily basis**.
 You can completetly shutdown containers belongs to the `Raspi-monitoring stack` with **Portainer** or tune the `raspi-monitoring` setup to not run the speedtests as often.

-[**Portainer**](https://www.portainer.io) is a lightweight *universal* management interface that can be used to easily manage Docker or K8S containers and environments which included into [raspberry-gateway](https://github.com/d3vilh/raspberry-gateway) project:
+[**Portainer**](https://www.portainer.io) is a lightweight *universal* management interface that can be used to easily manage Docker or K8S containers and environments which included in this setup:

 ![Portainer](/images/portainer.png)